reverentOne/SwitchHack/README.md

 	(<a href="https://github.com/averne/Fizeau/blob/master/README.md">Documentation</a>)
 5. Ftpd pro
    - This is one of my very favorite apps.
-This allows you to download onto your switch wirelessly through wifi.
+This allows you to download onto your switch wirelessly through Wi-Fi.
    - On your PC file browser, enter the ip address with the ftp:// prefix. e.g. ftp://xxx.xxx.x.x:5000
    - The Switch SD files should now appear on your PC.
 This is extremely useful for small files, but not recommended for files larger than 100MB as the transfer speed is much slower than direct to SD card